List of submissions to the 94th Academy Awards for Best International Feature Film

 This is a list of submissions to the 94th Academy Awards for the Best International Feature Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best International Feature Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The International Feature Film Award Committee oversees the process and reviews all the submitted films.
 The category was previously called the Best Foreign Language Film, but this was changed in April 2019 to Best International Feature Film, after the Academy deemed the word "Foreign" to be outdated.

 For the 94th Academy Awards, the submitted motion pictures must be first released theatrically in their respective countries between 1 January 2021 and 31 December 2021.
-The deadline for submissions to the Academy was 1 November 2021, with a total of 93 countries submitting a film.
-Somalia submitted a film for the first time, with Algeria, Bhutan, and Uzbekistan all resubmitting their films disqualified from last year's list.
-On 6 December 2021, the Academy confirmed the list of the 93 eligible films.
+The deadline for submissions to the Academy was 1 November 2021.
+93 countries submitted films and were found to be eligible by AMPAS and screened for voters.
+Somalia submitted a film for the first time, and Algeria, Bhutan, and Uzbekistan resubmitted their films disqualified from last year's list.
 Jordan withdrew their film on 9 December 2021, leaving 92 eligible entries.
+After the 15-film shortlist was announced on 21 December 2021, the five nominees were announced on 8 February 2022.

-The shortlist of fifteen finalists was announced on 21 December 2021.
-The final five nominees were announced on 8 February 2022.
-Drive My Car by Ryusuke Hamaguchi won the award for Japan.
+Japan won the award for the fifth time with Drive My Car by Ryusuke Hamaguchi, which was also nominated for Best Picture, Best Director and Best Adapted Screenplay.